jimlind/filmlinkd/docs/README.md

 [Buildpacks](https://cloud.google.com/docs/buildpacks/builders) to create a container that can easily be run on a Compute Engine.

+There are 2 issues in GitHub ([issue](https://github.com/buildpacks/pack/issues/1579) and [issue](https://github.com/GoogleContainerTools/skaffold/issues/7146)) that can potentially be a big change for the Buildpack that is used by the build process.
+Until these are resolved the `gcr.io/k8s-skaffold/pack` continues to be the best container for buildpack actions.

 The containers are written to the [Container Registry](https://console.cloud.google.com/gcr/) (that is getting replaced with Artifact Registry eventually).
 The URLs for for the generated containers can be used in [Compute Engine](https://console.cloud.google.com/compute/) with no additional effort.